smartlook/smartlook.github.io/_docs/sdk/ios.md

 #### Sensitive mode

-In the case you don't want SDK to record video at all, but still want to get analytics events, use fullscreen sensitive mode:
+In the case you don't want SDK to record screen video, but still want to see user interaction events (e.g., touches), use fullscreen sensitive mode:

 ```swift
 Smartlook.beginFullscreenSensitiveMode()